-Reservists are seen opening fire across the moorland grasses at the Otterburn Train Area as green smoke rises.
+Reservists are seen opening fire across the moorland grasses at Otterburn Train Area, as green smoke rises.

-The action is captured in a video clip posted on social media from the British Army's social media account on Twitter.
+The action is captured in a video clip posted on social media from the British Army's Twitter page.

-It follows an earlier video clip posted online showing reservists from reservists from the 2nd Battalion The Royal Irish Regiment (2 R IRISH) providing rounds of covering fire.
+It follows an earlier video clip posted online showing reservists from the 2nd Battalion The Royal Irish Regiment (2 R IRISH) providing rounds of covering fire.

-Many soldiers from across the regiments train on the Otterburn ranges which consists of about 22,900 hectares of MoD-owned land and is an ideal space for the reservists to hone their combat tactics as it is the second largest firing range in the UK.
+Many soldiers from across the regiments train on the Otterburn ranges, which consist of about 22,900 hectares of MoD-owned land and are an ideal space for them to hone their combat tactics, as the second largest firing range in the UK.

-The Royal Irish Regiment with C Company and the Army Reserve Isle of Man have been carrying out live platoon attacks, with live firing phases, during annual training exercises at Otterburn in over the last few weeks, with updates posted on the British Army Twitter account as they test out their battle field skills.
+The Royal Irish Regiment and the Army Reserve Isle of Man have been carrying out live platoon attacks, with live-firing phases, during annual training exercises at Otterburn in over the last few weeks, with updates posted on the British Army Twitter account as they test out their battlefield skills.